 I understand better than most what the hesitation around companies like Retirocracy might be.
 Unfortunately, retirees are often a target for scams, and anything having to do with international moving and/or money transfer often raises red flags.
 Of course, you should always do the research.
 And before you decide to pick up and move across the ocean, it’s probably a good idea to review your finances with an advisor to make sure you’re making the right call.

 All that being said, I believe that free services like Retirocracy certainly provide a necessary service to today’s retirees.
 Life is different than it was 20 years ago, and things continue to evolve as technology improves and the world becomes increasingly interconnected.
-Living, working, and travelling abroad is so much more cost effective than it used to be.
+Living, working, and traveling abroad is so much more cost effective than it used to be.
 There is no reason that retirees can’t enjoy this unique lifestyle if they want to.

 What Are the Financial Benefits to Living Abroad?